 One of my favorite foods is fruit.
-For me, it’s like desert.
+For me, it’s like dessert.

-Fruit has lots of vitamins, minerals and antioxidants.
+The fruit has lots of vitamins, minerals, and antioxidants.

 Unfortunately, there’s a LOT of wrong information about fruit and more specifically about the type of sugar found in fruit – which is called fructose.

 YES, “man-made”, HIGH FRUCTOSE CORN SYRUP is bad for you.
 This type of sugar is concentrated and usually found in soda, candy, prepackaged foods, fruit juice, agave nectar, syrups, and other sugary foods.

 HFCS is a major contributing factor to 1